NomeCoder/GeoPolitical-Analyzer/README.md

-Coudn't add model tensors- bro is like 80 MB after compressing Don't worry just execute the main.py the model will be loaded during runtime
+Coudn't add model tensors - bro is like 80 MB after compressing ,don't worry just execute the main.py the model will be loaded during runtime.